Eyon42/Eyon42.github.io/_posts/2020-09-18-Interactive Concept Map.md

 Also, the code was reworked and reorganized and can now be used as a command line tool for easily creating HTML files containing the graphs.

 <iframe src="https://www.youtube.com/embed/hb3nmdTsLGA" frameborder="0" allowfullscreen></iframe>

+(To access a demostration click on Demo at the top of the post)